 I’ve been spending a lot of time going to and organizing meetups as I gather information, resources, and recruits for Independents Hall.
 I spend a good amount of time meeting people and DOING pitches (I don’t cognizantly pitch anymore…it’s become a bi-product of conversation).
-What I HAVEN’T done is been able to spend a ton of time listening to other peoples’ ideas and providing ideas and input on them.

 This past week I got to participate in my first “Purple Cow Brainstorming Circle”.
 The Purple Cow, by Seth Godin, inspired the event.
 Seth is known as a “change agent”, and it makes sense to me that his type of thinking would inspire this type of event.
 This local group is organized by Mimi Somsanith and Jen Antonio-Lim, both of whom I met a few weeks back at CreativeCamp.